jthweb/Windows-12/README.md

 ### 6️⃣ All New Start Menu:
 - Get better productivity with increased ease.
-- Also gets fluent flyouts and audio mixer.
+- Also gets new fluent flyouts and a Volume mixer.
-- Credits to JaxCore for the above.

 ### 7️⃣ Winver for Windows 12:
 - Latest `winver.exe` with Windows 12 as OS!